SignAndSendTransaction

 nonce

-: A nonce used for encrypting the response, encoded in base58.data
+: A nonce used for encrypting the response, encoded in base58.

 using a shared secret.
 Encrypted bytes are encoded in base58.